Table of contents

 Where to stay in Cartagena: ideas at every budget

 As mentioned, I’ve had quite a few experiences in Cartagena, hence this well-rounded guide!
-I’ve stayed in a hostel dorm with a friend, a hostel dorm by myself, a hostel private with a friend, a hostel private with my husband Dan, an Airbnb with my friend Danielle, and … I think that’s it.
+I’ve stayed in a hostel dorm with a friend, a hostel dorm by myself, a hostel private with a friend, a hostel private with Dan, an Airbnb with my friend Danielle, and … I think that’s it.
 I’ve seen a good share of accommodations in Cartagena.
 Here are some recommendations!

-An airbnb in Getsemani
+An Airbnb in Getsemani

 My friend Danielle and I stayed at an Airbnb in Getsemani as a splurge.
 On the outside, it was an old historic house with a colonial facade, and on the inside, it was modern with sleek cement finishes, a lofted bed area, a renovated bathroom and a full kitchen.
 Luxury!